rubyforgood/human-essentials/docs/user_guide/bank/inventory_storage_locations.md

 [TODO: Check that that is exactly what it is doing]

-[TODO: Would this be more useful with a date range, and is that feasible?]

 [TODO:  Screenshot]

 ## Editing a Storage Location
 You can edit your Storage Location (though it seems a very rare event), by clicking "Edit" beside the Storage Location in the Storage Location Summary Page.
-The same fields are as available as for your new Storage Locations.
+The same fields are as available as for [New Storage Locations](inventory_storage_locations.md).
 Make your updates and click save.

 ## Deactivating a Storage Location
 You can only deactivate a Storage Location if the inventory for all its items is 0.